Stafford and Adams connect for 2 more TDs while NFC-leading Rams roll to 34-7 win over Buccaneers

+By the time Stafford's third TD pass hit Davante Adams' hands, he was hearing loud "M-V-P!
+M-V-P!" chants from the biggest crowd in SoFi Stadium history.

+The Rams were on top of the world Sunday night, and their 34-7 victory put them on top of the NFC.

-INGLEWOOD, Calif. — Davante Adams caught two of Matthew Stafford's three touchdown passes during the Rams' 31-point first half, and Los Angeles moved into sole possession of the NFC lead with a 34-7 victory over the Tampa Bay Buccaneers on Sunday night.
+Adams caught two TD passes during the Rams' 31-point first half, and Los Angeles coasted into sole possession of the conference lead with a blowout victory while the Buccaneers lost Baker Mayfield to a shoulder injury.

-Jared Verse and Kobie Turner had two sacks apiece for the Rams, who haven't lost since Oct.
+Durant returned his interception 50 yards to kick-start a dominant performance in the sixth consecutive victory for the Rams (9-2), who haven't lost since Oct.
 2 and haven't trailed since the second quarter of a win over Baltimore in Week 6.

+"It was a great atmosphere out there today," Stafford said.
+"Our fans did a great job showing up.
+Obviously both sides of the ball gave them something to cheer about early and often, which was really cool."

-Los Angeles has also jumped over defending champion Philadelphia (8-3) for the first overall seed with six games to play.
+Jared Verse and Kobie Turner had two sacks apiece for a defense that allowed just 193 yards while the Rams jumped over defending champion Philadelphia (8-3) for the first overall seed with six games to play.

+"The only (way) that would matter is if the season ended right now," coach Sean McVay said.
+"Do you remember who was in first place with six weeks left last year?
+Me neither. ...
+But this team has fun, and good football is fun, and when you're doing it with good people that you don't want to let down, that's really fun."

-Baker Mayfield had 60 total yards and threw two interceptions before sitting out the second half with a left shoulder injury for the Buccaneers (6-5), who have allowed 106 points while losing three straight.
+Mayfield had 60 total yards and threw two interceptions before sitting out the second half with a sprained left shoulder for the Buccaneers (6-5), who have allowed 106 points while losing three straight.
+Mayfield will have an MRI on Monday.

 Tampa Bay's fourth loss in five games overall allowed Carolina (6-5) to pull even atop the NFC South before the Panthers face San Francisco on Monday night.